Anas-Bdev/Namaa-Backend/README.md

 **Namaa** is a backend agricultural platform designed to modernize and digitize the agricultural ecosystem by connecting farmers, traders, investors, agricultural experts, and administrators in one unified system.

 In traditional systems, each stakeholder operates in isolation.
-Farmers struggle to access markets, traders lack direct sourcing transparency, and experts are disconnected from real-time agricultural needs.
+Farmers struggle to access markets, traders lack transparency in sourcing, and experts are disconnected from real-time agricultural needs.
 Namaa was built to solve this fragmentation by creating a structured, scalable backend system that simulates a real-world agricultural marketplace.

 ---